allgreed/digitalocean-token-scoper/README.md

 \* technically they have scoping, you can choose either write or read + write.
 Plz no sue.

 ## Usage
-- It's beta right now - I'm running it in production, but the code is a bit crappy.
-YMMV
 - It's an HTTP proxy, just run it (either as binary or container) and send DigitalOcean requests to it
 - Usernames are fairly arbitrary, however I'm assuming alphanumeric ASCII and that tokens should not contain significant whitespace at the begining or end.
 - See examples